DeviceProvider#

 device – a

-that has been added
+Devicethat has been added

-- device_changed(device: Device, changed_device: Device) None #
+- device_changed(device: Device, changed_device: Device) None#

 This function is used when

-is immutable for MT. safety purposes so this is an “atomic” way of letting the application know when a device was modified.Added in version 1.16.
+changed_devicewas modified into its new formdevice.
+This will post aDEVICE_CHANGEDmessage on the bus to let the application know that the device was modified.Deviceis immutable for MT. safety purposes so this is an “atomic” way of letting the application know when a device was modified.Added in version 1.16.

 - Parameters: